temporalio/cli/temporalcli/commandsmd/commands.md

 * `--build-id` (string) - Only used if type is BuildId.
 Reset the first workflow task processed by this build id.
 Note that by default, this reset is allowed to be to a prior run in a chain of continue-as-new.
 * `--query`, `-q` (string) - Start a batch reset to operate on Workflow Executions with given List Filter.
 * `--yes`, `-y` (bool) - Confirm prompt to perform batch.
 Only allowed if query is present.
+* `--rps` (float) - Limit batch's requests per second.
+Only allowed if query is present.